arach/clueso.xyz/backend/outreach.md

-For LadybirdWebBrowser / ladybird:
+1. **Email to @bmb and @cpm-dev (MiniCPM-V project):**
+   "Dear @bmb and @cpm-dev,
-"Hey Andreas Kling and team, your LadybirdWebBrowser / ladybird project has caught our eye for its innovative approach to developing a web-based browser system.
-We appreciate the use of advanced web standards in your project.
+   I am reaching out to you regarding your MiniCPM-V repository on GitHub.
+Your work on implementing the Constrained Programming Model (CPM) solver in C++ has caught our attention.
+We appreciate the use of advanced optimization techniques in your project.
 We are interested in learning more about your work and exploring potential opportunities for partnership.
 Could we schedule a meeting at your earliest convenience?
-Please contact us back through our GitHub profile or email us at _email_."

-For onuratakan / gpt-computer-assistant:
-"Hello Onur ULUSOY, we have been exploring your onuratakan / gpt-computer-assistant project and are intrigued by your approach to providing a ChatGPT MacOS app for Windows and Linux users.
-Your work in this area stands out, and we are keen to understand more about it.
-We would love to discuss potential partnership opportunities.
+   Best Regards,
+   [Your Name]"

+2. **Email to VikParuchuri (marker project):**
+   "Dear Vik,
+   I am reaching out to you regarding your marker repository on GitHub.
+Your work on creating a tool for managing markers in videos is innovative and intriguing.
+We appreciate the efficient way in which your project simplifies the process for content creators, developers, and researchers.
+We are interested in learning more about your work and exploring potential opportunities for partnership.
 Could we schedule a meeting at your earliest convenience?
-Please contact us back through our GitHub profile or email us at _email_."

-For lllyasviel / Omost:
-"Greetings lllyasviel, your Omost project has grabbed our attention due to its unique focus on converting the coding capabilities of Large Language Models (LLMs) into image generation capabilities.
-We are enthusiastic about the potential of your project and would like to learn more about it.
-We are looking forward to exploring potential opportunities for partnership.
+   Best Regards,
+   [Your Name]"

+3. **Email to Isaac Lab Contributors (IsaacLab project):**
+   "Dear Isaac Lab Contributors,
+   I am reaching out to you regarding your IsaacLab repository on GitHub.
+Your work on developing a unified and modular framework for robot learning is impressive.
+We appreciate the way your project leverages NVIDIA's simulation capabilities to advance robotics research.
+We are interested in learning more about your work and exploring potential opportunities for partnership.
 Could we schedule a meeting at your earliest convenience?
-Please contact us back through our GitHub profile or email us at _email_."
+   Best Regards,
+   [Your Name]"